pwnchaurasia/pwnchaurasia/README.md

 - 👋 Hi, I’m @rjsnh1522
 - 👀 I’m interested in codeing, bikes, books and travelling
-- 🌱 I’m currently learning in depth of DSA, Chaos engineering, Database engineering
+- 🌱 I’m currently buidling a react native app wayfind.
 - 💞️ I’m looking to collaborate on building some awesome projects
 - 📫 How to reach me ... reach me at rjsnh1522@gmail.com